-You’ve probably experienced how much more real something is when you see it with your own eyes instead of just “knowing” about it by reading about it or seeing pictures.
+You’ve probably experienced how much more real something is when you’re seeing it for yourself instead of just knowing about it by reading about it or seeing pictures.
 It sure works with the Grand Canyon.
 My kids were certainly more impressed by the real thing than they were with the pictures they saw before they went to Arizona.

 Of course, I’ve known for many years that my Net Worth is: